Partitions of land

 - the sum of any amount that any of the property owners paid for the partition.

-- the executed Memorandum of Transfer
+- the executed transfer instrument

 - a copy of the agreement for partition (the deed of partition or other document).

 Be sure that all of the details in your documentation are true and correct; giving false or misleading information is a serious offence.

 After you lodge, we’ll email a Notice of Assessment to you and your legal representative (if applicable).
 You also have 90 days from the transaction date to pay.
 The transaction date is the date of grant, transfer, or agreement for transfer (whichever is first – not the settlement date).

 If the Notice of Assessment has a nil balance, you do not have to take further action.

 Visit our How to pay page for more information on paying your duty.